ameliarw/Chem-308/Background.md

 - If two operators do not commute, then they do not share the same set of eigenfunctions.
 This is also to say that they do not have the same basis.

+##### All operators we use are hermitian
+Hermitian operators produce real eigenvalues.
+A hermitian matrix has a defining property where the complex conjugate is equal to the complex conjugate transpose.